grpc/test-infra/dashboard/README.md

 | `PG_USER`                   | `grafana-user`                          |
 | `PSM`                       | `true`                                  |

-The dashboard for PSM benchmarks is only deployed if the PSM variable is set to a non-empty value, for instance PSM=true.
+The dashboard for PSM benchmarks is only deployed if the `PSM` variable is set to a non-empty value, for instance `PSM=true`.

 Docker files that can be used to build and deploy the Postgres replicator and Grafana dashboard are then created with the following commands: